robert-godlewski/robert-godlewski/README.md

 I've also done other projects you can go to [Portfolio Website](https://github.com/robert-godlewski/robert-godlewski.github.io) and go under audio production to view more.

 # Other interests:
-* Pokemon (currently playing GO and Scarlet Games)
+* Pokemon
 * Star Trek
 * Star Wars
 * Tolkien's Middle Earth Stories
-* Harry Potter/ Fantastic Beasts (currently playing Hogwarts Legacy)
+* Harry Potter/ Fantastic Beasts
 * Legend of Zelda Games
 * Mario Francise Games
-* Civ6
+* Civ6 Game
+* One Piece Anime

 # How to Reach me:
 The best way you can reach me is [emailing me](mailto:robtechg5@gmail.com).